Need help now?

 Tips for staying well

-• Spend time doing something you enjoy.
-This activity can be on your own or with a group of people.
+• Spend time doing something you enjoy.1 This activity can be on your own or with a group of people.
 It’s a moment for you to engage with healthy hobbies that make you happy.

-• Notice the good things.
-It’s easy to get caught up in the negatives that happen in life.
+• Notice the good things.5 It’s easy to get caught up in the negatives that happen in life.
 Instead, look for the positives each day, even in situations that might seem bad.
 Be grateful for the small things.

-• Fuel yourself well.
-As a student, you are under a lot of stress at times, be mindful of the types of foods you eat.
-Sometimes it helps to have a healthy snack nearby so you can refuel easily and avoid getting “hangry”.
+• Fuel yourself well.8 Be mindful of the types of foods you eat and the fluids you drink.
+Sometimes, it helps to have a healthy snack nearby so you can refuel easily and avoid getting “hangry.”
+Carry a water bottle with you so you can stay hydrated through the day.

 Signs to watch out for